m1gwings/summaries/swe-2/cheatsheet.md

 - **`abstract`**

 If you make a signature `abstract`, then all atoms of the signature will belong to extensions: there will be no atoms that are just the supertype and not any of the subtypes.
-That is, for a given isntance, **the union of the sets assigned to the children is equal to the set assigned to the parent** (the sets assigned to the children form a partition of the set assigned to the parent).
+That is, for a given instance, **the union of the sets assigned to the children is equal to the set assigned to the parent** (the sets assigned to the children form a partition of the set assigned to the parent).

 **Remark**: we can add fields to subtypes:
 ```